 Methods

-What did you do and how did you do it?
+What was done and how was it done?
 Detail the experimental methods, statistics, and processes employed in the study.

 Results